Sourdough Brandon Logo

 Conchas are a traditional Mexican sweet bread (pan dulce) made with a soft, yeasted enriched dough, similar to brioche, and topped with a crunchy streusel topping.
 The toppings are usually carved into patterns resembling seashells and come in a variety of colors and flavors, including chocolate, vanilla, fruit, cinnamon, and coffee.

-These popular treats can be enjoyed any time of day or on holidays, often served with coffee or hot chocolate throughout Mexico.
+These popular desserts or treats can be enjoyed any time of day or on holidays, often served with coffee or hot chocolate throughout Mexico.
 They are perhaps the most popular Mexican sweet bread and have become increasingly popular in bakeries throughout the United States.

 This recipe for conchas uses an active sourdough starter, or masa madre, so they are naturally leavened and have a longer fermentation process than those made with instant yeast.

-Conchas can vary based on traditions, local cultures, and the availability of ingredients.
+Like these sourdough churros, conchas can vary based on traditions, local cultures, and the availability of ingredients.
 While I use butter for the topping, it is often made with vegetable shortening or lard.
 The sweet dough may also be flavored with vanilla, cinnamon, anise, or other flavors depending on the bakery or panadería.
 I add a bit of orange zest and vanilla to my dough to bring brightness and freshness to the buttery base, but you can omit these if you prefer.

 ⏰ Sample Baking Schedule